Daniel-KM/UpgradeToOmekaS/omeka_s_themes.md

 {% include css_js.html %}

 All themes can be downloaded freely on <https://github.com> or <https://gitlab.com>.
-They are not listed in <https://omeka.org/s> currently.
+Only a part of them are listed in <https://omeka.org/s/themes>.
 New themes can be built with the template engine [Twig] via the [module twig] too.

 See the [modules]({{ site.url | append: '/UpgradeToOmekaS/omeka_s_modules.html' }}).